Optimally frequency synchronized networks of non identical Kuramoto oscillators: Introduction

-From a theoretical point of view, Kuramoto's model is a well know, omnipresent and useful paradigmatic framework to study synchronization of non identical oscillators \cite{Strogatz2000,Acebron2005}.
-In a first time, this model has been extended to heterogeneous but {\it stationary} network topologies to study the influence of scale-free degree distribution \cite{Moreno2004,Lee2005,GomezPRE2007,GomezPRL2007}, small world architecture \cite{Hong2002} or community structure onto the synchronisation \cite{Hong2002,Oh2005,Perez2006}.
+From a theoretical point of view, Kuramoto's model is a well known, omnipresent and useful paradigmatic framework to study synchronization of non-identical oscillators \cite{Strogatz2000,Acebron2005}.
+In a first step, this model has been extended to heterogeneous but {\it stationary} network topologies to study the influence of scale-free degree distribution \cite{Moreno2004,Lee2005,GomezPRE2007,GomezPRL2007}, small world architecture \cite{Hong2002} or community structure onto the synchronization \cite{Hong2002,Oh2005,Perez2006}.
 Then in a second step, various adaptive Kuramoto's models have been proposed in order to explore the effects of co-evolution and adaptation.
-In section \ref{Old Kuramoto} we review these models and notice that they mainly fall into 2 categories: in one hand the "bio-inspired" ones \cite{Seliger2002,Timms2014,Zhao2007,Assenza2011,AssenzaPRL2011,Zanette2006,Papadopoulos2017,Eom2016,Rentzeperis2020,Avalos2018} for which the network adaptation rules are guessed from biological analogies and fixed in advance.
+In section \ref{Old Kuramoto} we review these models and notice that they mainly fall into 2 categories: On the one hand, "bio-inspired" ones \cite{Seliger2002,Timms2014,Zhao2007,Assenza2011,AssenzaPRL2011,Zanette2006,Papadopoulos2017,Eom2016,Rentzeperis2020,Avalos2018} for which the network adaptation rules are guessed from biological analogies and fixed in advance.
 Their purpose is to verify that the rules inspired by biology actually lead to the observed behaviours.
-In the other hand, the "random rewired" models \cite{Brede2008a, Brede2008b}, which do not presuppose anything on the evolution rules but only retain those random rewiring which do correspond to an increase of the synchronisation order parameter.
-Under fairly strong hypotheses dealing both with the non-directed aspect (NDA) of the network, the constant total mass of the connection weight (CTM), the existence of a pre-set upper limit (PSUL) for the weight of the connections, the restriction to only 2 values (2V) of the possible weights of the connections, these models predict the formation of modular structures but only transiently, as well as the occurence of steady strong correlation between the natural frequency distribution and those of the ingoing connection weight.
+On the other hand, the "random rewired" models \cite{Brede2008a, Brede2008b}, which do not presuppose anything on the evolution rules but only retain those random rewiring which do correspond to an increase in the synchronization order parameter.
+Under fairly strong hypotheses dealing both with the non-directed aspect (ND) of the network, constant total mass of the connection weight (CTM), existence of a pre-set upper limit (PSUL) for the weight of the connections, restriction to only 2 values (2V) of the possible weights of the connections, these models predict the formation of modular structures but only transient, as well as the occurence of steady strong correlation between the natural frequency distribution and those of the incoming connection weight.